 Your corporate IT network is like your home

-Your corporate network is like the outer walls of your house – it keeps important stuff inside, separating you from the outside world and any network nasties that may want to get in.
+Your corporate network is like the outer walls of your house – it keeps important stuff inside, separating you from the outside world and any network nasties that may want to get in from cyberspace.
 A house without walls, without locks on the windows and doors, and without an alarm system would be pretty useless, right?
 You’d be exposed to the elements, snoopers and burglars.

 Similarly, a corporate network without appropriate security measures is going to leave the contents of that network exposed to the wider Internet – meaning you need strong perimeter security.

 The first layer of this security should be an enterprise-grade device with security capabilities – at the most basic level, a firewall.
 A basic router is no longer secure enough for your business network security.
 Companies who settle for this will have some degree of protection for their “IT home,” but will be vulnerable to cybercriminals who target those with the weakest or most widely used security measures.
-Nearly 50% of network-based attacks are unstoppable by anything other than advanced threat protection, so the most conscientious businesses choose to use the best network security, with defence-in-depth protection.
+Nearly 50% of network-based attacks are unstoppable, when operating in cyberspace, by anything other than advanced threat protection, so the most conscientious businesses choose to use the best network security, with defence-in-depth protection.

 Your email is like your letterbox and doormat